sigurpol/papi-polkadot-populate/README.md

 - `--nominators <number>` - Number of NEW nominator accounts to create (default: 100).
 The tool will skip any existing accounts and create exactly this many new ones.
 - `--validators-per-nominator <number>` - Number of validators each nominator will select (default: 16)
+- `--validator-start-index <number>` - Starting index for round-robin validator selection (default: 0).
+Use this when creating nominators in batches to continue the even distribution.
 - `--dry-run` - Show what would happen without executing transactions (optional)

 ### Examples